bruvin-sky/atk.ObtuseClues/README.md

 ![Screenshot 2024-07-27 161551](https://github.com/user-attachments/assets/d1ad78a6-6a2b-4484-93d3-187474affcc0)

 **Clues for The Obtuse** adds a handful of new clues and details into the world to try to smooth out puzzles that I've seen and read about often giving players trouble, and that I personally felt could have used a bit more setup.

 The clues added aim to be subtle and help set up obscure parts of puzzles, not give the puzzle away completely.

-This mod was made out of boredom, but also from a silly perfectionist desire to smooth out a few rough spots I noticed in an incredible game.
+This mod was another one made out of boredom, but also from a silly perfectionist desire to smooth out a few rough edges I wanted to try my hand at improving in an incredible game.

 NOTE: The mod's title refers to obtuse *puzzles*, not players!!
 NOTE 2: The mod does not currently add ship logs, because I've procrastinated enough real life work, and New Horizons is unable to add or make new children logs to existing logs